The following sites offer career and employer information:

 Occupational Outlook Handbook - An overview of the kind of information found in the OOH, links to career information sites, the outlook for specific occupations.

-This publication is available in the Linfield College career center, Walker 124.
+This publication is available in the Linfield College career center, Malthus Hall.

 The Riley Guide - One of the most comprehensive online guides to job hunting and career guidance information by broad occupational category.
 Includes pointers to Usenet newsgroups, mailing lists, electronic journals, telnet sites, gopher services and online resources.
 Also provides instruction on effectively incorporating internet information into your job search and career planning.